Photography, like painting, is all about composition! Learn from paintings and photographs via Zoom!

 On Zoom, from the comfort of your home!
 Login Credentials will be sent after registration.

 Elody Crimi is an award-winning photographer and instructor, specializing in landscape and fine art photography.
-Davanti Photo, her studio at Artists and Makers 2 in Rockville, MD, offers both photographic services and workshops for the digital camera, as well as Photoshop, HDR, Smartphone photography and private instruction.
-She is also the Photo Curator in the Archives Dept. at Washington National Cathedral, and the co-author of Jewels of Light, the guide to the stained-glass windows at the Cathedral.
+Her studio, Davanti Photo, offers both photographic services and workshops for the digital camera, as well as Photoshop, HDR, Smartphone photography and private instruction.
+She is also the Photo Curator in the Archives Dept. at Washington National Cathedral, and the co-author of Jewels of Light, the guide to the stained-glass windows at the Cathedral and recently was the production manager (plus contributing writer, editor, photographer, and photo editor) of a new book on Rowan LeCompte entitled: “Rowan LeCompte, Master of Stained Glass” to be released on Sept.
+29th.
 She has a BA in Art from Augustana College in Rock Island, Illinois and received her certificate in Professional Photography from the Washington School of Photography.
 In addition, she was with Science Applications International Corp.
 (SAIC) for 37 years in the Creative Services Division in various managerial and financial roles.